 Our after-hours visit to the Oregon Zoo in Portland offered the opportunity to see and learn about exhibits that are often not experienced by the public.
 Here a lion and cheetah pelt could be touched.

 A visit to the sub-zero freezer where the animal’s food is kept.
 We did not stay long.

 The next morning we traveled to the Chintimini Wildlife Center.
 An education owl is shown.

-This hawk was too injured after an accident to return to the wild.
+This hawk was too injured in an accident to return to the wild.
 Now she helps educate the public.